rust-lang/edition-guide/src/editions/transitioning.md

 $ cargo +nightly fix
 ```

-This will fix up all of the new warnings.
+This will try to fix up all of the new warnings.
 Congrats!
 You're done!